open-ephys/next-gen-system/specification.md

 _IP core_ - A piece of firmware code that can be loaded to the FPGA.

-_Open Instruments API_ - a set of functions that can be used by other software to communicate to daughter devices via the FPGA.
+_Open Instruments API_ - an API used by other software to communicate to daughter devices via the FPGA.

+_Device specific API_ - an API that uses the Open INstruments API to interact with a daughter device.

 ## Daughter device - FPGA interface